savob/savobajic.ca/content/projects/extracurricular/oven.md

 ## Takeaways

 Some errors just seem to defy explanation.
-This MAX6675 seems to poison SPI buses, and only works with GPIO bit-banging, not proper SPI busses.
+This MAX6675 seems to poison SPI buses, and only works with GPIO bit-banging, not proper SPI buses.
 No clue why, but I guess I just have to deal with it.

 # Detailed Report